Panel discussion hosted by the University of Tasmania’s Institute for the Study of Social Change

 In addition to my paid employment, at different times over the 15 years I’ve been a member of the Howard Government’s Foreign Affairs and Trade Policy Advisory Councils, the Rudd Government’s Long Term Tourism Strategy Steering Committee, the Tasmanian Government’s Digital Futures Advisory Council, and a steering Committee established by the Tasmanian Government to oversee the preparation of a business case for a Tasmanian team in the Australian Football League.
 I have also been Chair of the Tasmanian Arts Advisory Board (2005-11), a member of the Board of the Australian Business Arts Foundation (2010-12), a member of the previous Federal Government’s National Housing Supply Council (2008-2013), and a Director of the University of Tasmania Foundation (2002-09).

 I am a Vice-Chancellor’s Fellow at the University of Tasmania; a non-executive director of Hydro Tasmania, the electricity generating business owned by the Tasmanian Government; a non-executive director of Housing Choices Australia Ltd, a not-for-profit provider and manager of affordable housing for disadvantaged people; and Chairman of Ten Days on the Island, Tasmania’s bi-ennial statewide multi-arts festival.
 I am also a member of the Advisory Board of Jamieson Coote Bonds, a funds management business based in Melbourne and specializing in government bonds.
-And I do some consulting work through The Nous Group and GLG.
+I do some consulting work through GLG, SGS Economics & Planning and Nous Group.
+And I am Patron of Working It Out, which provides support services to people negotiating their gender, sexuality or intersex status in Tasmania.

 Personally, I’ve been married to Linda Arenella, who’s originally from New York and whom I met in Washington DC in 1988, and we have two children, Caroline and Jonathan, whom we’ve adopted from China.